Jump Tutorial by - SephirothOWA

 (this will unfortunately need to be edited for each

-individual monster party so sorry…and you'll
+individual monster party so sorry

 understand why this is needed later).
 For example, the